 A good relationship with your designer means a better understanding of your brand, your business and your personal preferences, which ultimately streamlines the process and results in better outcomes.

 Ready to learn how to best communicate with your designer?
-Let’s jump into the interview with our Creative Lead, Bianca Taylor-Andrews.
+Let’s jump into the interview with designer, Bianca Taylor-Andrews.

 Step 1: Nail the brief

 Bianca shares four key things a client should include in order to nail their design brief:

 “There should always be a clear design objective(s) so the designer can measure whether they have succeeded or not.”